-Toddy Stewart is a filmmaker’s friend, confidante, collaborator and co-conspirator.
-And also an editor and photographer who filmmakes.
+Toddy Stewart is an artist’s friend, confidante, collaborator and co-conspirator and an editor and cinematographer who filmmakes.

 He has an Emmy statuette with his name on it and in helped guide dozens of projects to multiple industry awards in his various roles, including Clios and Reggies, Addies and Tellies, golden high fives, graphite this’s and platinum that’s, Staff Picks and online features and AICP & Webby nominations, Best Of’s and shortlists.